BeingTomGreen/kill-tracker/readme.md

 ## NOTES

+- Pretty sure Phil wrote a Laravel API package for properly dealing with API responses...
 - Currently the SlayerTaskAPIController manully hacks in a user login, this needs clearing up at somepoint.
 On MGC I've written an API Auth filter, probably makes ssense to bring that over..